Skip to main content

 Are Cavalier King Charles Spaniels good for first-time owners?

-Can Cavalier King Charles Spaniels be left alone?
+Do Cavalier King Charles Spaniels bark a lot?

-Do Cavalier King Charles Spaniels shed a lot?
+Do Cavalier King Charles Spaniels shed much?

 How much exercise does a Cavalier King Charles Spaniel need?